Write once read many: Current WORM drives

 Once written to, the data on a once-writable optical disc cannot be modified and the space is reserved.

 The CD-R, DVD-R and BD-R optical discs for computers are common WORM devices.
 On these discs, no region of the disc can be recorded a second time.
 Through packet writing, which uses the Universal Disk Format (UDF) file system, these discs often use a file system that permits additional files, and even revised versions of a file by the same name, to be recorded in a different region of the disc.
 To the user, the disc appears to allow additions and revisions until all the disk space is used.

 The SD card and microSD card spec allows for multiple forms of write-protection.
 The most common form, only available when using a full-size SD card, provides a physical write protection switch which allows the user to advise the host card reader to disallow write access.
 This does not protect the data on the card if the card reader hardware is not built to respect the write protection switch.

 Multiple vendors beginning in the early 2000s developed magnetic WORM devices.
 These archival grade storage devices utilize a variation of RAID and magnetic storage technologies to secure data from unauthorized alteration or modification at both the hardware and software levels.
 As the cost of magnetic (and solid-state) storage has decreased, so has the cost for these archival storage technologies.
 These technologies are almost always integrated directly into a content/document management system that manages retention schedules and access controls, along with document level history.

 There are multiple vendors providing magnetic storage technologies including NetApp, EMC Centera, KOM Networks, and others.
 In 2013, GreenTec-USA, Inc. developed WORM hard disk drives in capacities of 3 TB and greater.
 Prevention of rewrite is done at the physical disk level and cannot be modified or overridden by the attached computer.

 Research

-In recent years there has been a renewed interest in WORM based on organic components, such as PEDOT:PSS or other polymers such as PVK or PCz.
-Organic WORM devices, considered organic memory, could be used as memory elements for low-power RFID tags.
+In the first decade of the 21st century, there had been a renewed interest in WORM based on organic components, such as PEDOT:PSS or other polymers such as PVK or PCz.
+Organic WORM devices, considered organic memory, can be used as memory elements for low-power RFID tags.